Home

 Kenya Top Bar Hives - KTBH's are used for beekeeping and have been first used on a large scale in Kenya by development ngo's as they are much cheaper to build than regular hives used for beekeeping.

-Kenya Adoptions - In case you're considering to adopt a child from Kenya - there are many orphans - then here are the details.
-It's a quite lenghty process, with many legal stuff to arrange.
+Kenya Adoptions - In case you're considering to adopt a child from Kenya: it's quite a lenghty process with a lot of legal stuff to arrange.
+Here are the facts about Kenya's adoption system.

 Are you missing any facts about Kenya on this page?
-Send me a message and I'll be happy to add a page here.
+Post your question here and hopefully you'll get an answer.

 From Facts about Kenya to the Homepage